php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 * **Goal 1**: Provide interoperable DI Containers and reduce coupling between DI containers and MVC frameworks

-* **Goal 2**: A package might be able to add its own instances to a DI containers.
-When installing a package, this package might declare its own instances in the active DI container.

-* **Goal 3**: Multiple active DI containers.
+* **Goal 2**: Multiple active DI containers.
 We could have multiple DI containers (with a different set of features) speaking to each other.
 The goal would be to enable one DI container to fetch an instance that it has no knowledge of in another DI container.

+* **Goal 3**: A package might be able to add its own instances to a DI containers.
+When installing a package, this package might declare its own instances in the active DI container.

 ## 3.2 Non-Goals

-* Enforce features in any implementation of a DI Container: this document must not enforce implementation of any particular features (aliasing, context, autowiring, configuration file...) in DI containers.
+* Enforce features in any implementation of a DI Container: this document MUST NOT enforce implementation of any particular features (aliasing, context, autowiring, configuration file...) in DI containers.
 Every DI container implementor should be free to choose its own implementation.